Second FSU fraternity member arrested on cocaine charge

 , 20, last week.

 While Coffey's death remains under investigation, FSU Police say Martin's arrest is the latest in an ongoing drug investigation on and around campus.

 According to arrest documents, in September, a confidential informant met with Martin and purchased cocaine from him.

 Warrants were signed for Martin's arrest on Tuesday and he was taken into custody a short time later in the 700 block of Gaines Street.

 This is the second cocaine arrest of an FSU fraternity member this week.
-On Monday, 20-year-old Garrett John Marcy, a member of FSU's Phi Delta Theta fraternity, was arrested for selling and trafficking cocaine.
+On Monday, 20-year-old Garrett John Marcy, a member of FSU's Phi Delta Theta fraternity,

-In the wake of the arrests and the death Andrew Coffey, FSU President John Thrasher announced on Monday that all of the university's fraternities and sororities are being suspended indefinitely.
+In the wake of the arrests and the death Andrew Coffey, FSU President John Thrasher announced on Monday that all of the university's fraternities and sororities

 Martin is being held in the Leon County Detention Facility on $25,000 bond.